Biographies of the Justices

 She retains her links with the academic world as Chancellor of the University of Bristol, Visitor of Girton College, Cambridge, and Visiting Professor of Kings College London.
 A home maker as well as a judge, she thoroughly enjoyed helping the artists and architects create a new home for The Supreme Court.

-Lord Mance became a Lord of Appeal in Ordinary in 2005.
+In October 2005, Lord Mance became a Lord of Appeal in Ordinary.
 He was from 1999 to 2005 a Lord Justice of Appeal and from 1993 to 1999 a Judge of the High Court, Queen's Bench Division, where he also sat in the Commercial Court.